 Okay, hear us out!
 Sure, small talk conversations aren’t necessarily full of substance.

-But you have to develop a connection and rapport with the other clients attending.
+But you have to develop a rapport with the other clients attending.
 You may hate these kinds of things.

 If you find that the next networking event is hosted virtually by a company you’re interested in, develop an elevator pitch.
 Begin gathering your thoughts on how you want to introduce yourself to this industry.

-And make sure that you’re ready to recite this talking bit at the proper moment.
+Make sure that you’re ready to recite this at the proper moment.
 Of course, only whip this out if the moment presents itself.

 You don’t want to look like someone who’s got too narrow a goal in mind.
 Or, even worse, interrupt the virtual event host who’s speaking!